rlwhatley3/protractor-gremlins/README.md

 ## Provides

   - An interface for interacting with [clickup-gremlins](https://github.com/rlwhatley3/gremlins.js "Clickup Gremlins") through Protractors browser object

-  - Log aggregation of Gremlins logs into localStorage

   - Custom matcher for Gremlin error checking
     - toHaveGremlinErrors

   - Injection of Gremlins on test run, no need to include the gremlins in a script on your html